 - Processor – Exynos 2400 for Galaxy

 For the drop in price you get a slightly smaller screen, one fewer camera unit and a marginally smaller battery.
-Decide for yourself whether these are big sacrifices for the price saving; once we’ve explored the differences more closely as we go through the review.
+You can decide for yourself whether these sacrifices justify the price saving once we’ve explored the differences more closely in this review.

 The S24+ follows on from the Samsung Galaxy S23+.
-Compared to that, you get a slightly bigger and brighter screen, a newer and faster processor, an upgraded battery and a new suite of AI tools.
+Compared to the S23+, you get a slightly bigger and brighter screen, a newer and faster processor, an upgraded battery and a new suite of AI tools.

 We review smartphones from the perspective of choosing one for its photography and camera performance.
-We look at what the Samsung Galaxy S24+ offers, and the features included for photography and video, paying particular attention to the cameras on the phone, photo editing capabilities, as well as the output from each different lens.
+We look at what the Samsung Galaxy S24+ offers, and the features included for photography and video; particularly the cameras, photo editing capabilities, and the output from each different lens.

 Features

-A triple-lens setup in a smartphone would normally be seen at the top of its company’s line-up: not so the Samsung Galaxy S24+.
-You get a 50MP “main” camera, which is 24mm f/1.8 equivalent.
-This is the main point of difference from the S24 Ultra, which instead has a 200MP sensor – but really, who actually needs that many megapixels in a smartphone camera?
+A triple-lens setup would normally be seen in a smartphone that is top of a company’s line-up.
+However, with the Samsung Galaxy S24+, you get a 50MP “main” camera, which is 24mm f/1.8 equivalent.
+This is its main difference from the S24 Ultra, which has a 200MP sensor, but who actually needs that many megapixels in a smartphone camera?

-The S24+’s main sensor is joined by a 12MP 14mm f/2.2 ultra wide and a 10MP 67mm (3x) f/2.4 telephoto lens, with OIS.
-Again here’s a point of difference with the Ultra, which has a fourth 5x telephoto lens – how much you’d actually use this a matter of personal preference, the 3x will likely be more than enough for most cases.
+The S24+’s main sensor is joined by a 12MP 14mm f/2.2 ultra wide lens and a 10MP 67mm (3x) f/2.4 telephoto lens with OIS.
+Here’s another point of difference with the Ultra, which has a fourth 5x telephoto lens.
+The 3x will likely be more than enough for most cases, but this is a matter of choice.

-It’s also worth mentioning at this point that the standard Samsung Galaxy S24, with its 6.2” screen has the same camera array as the S24+, so much of our review can be considered as a review of both models.
+It’s also worth mentioning that the standard Samsung Galaxy S24, with its 6.2” screen, has the same camera array as the S24+, so much of our review can be considered as a review of both models.

 With the introduction of the S24 series, Samsung has jumped aboard the AI bus.
-For the S24+ uses AI when taking photos and gives you special tools for editing your photos after the fact too.
-The shooting tools aren’t anything you actively select, but are said to bring enhancements to night photography, zoom, colour reproduction, HDR (high dynamic range) and noise reduction.
+The S24+ uses AI when taking photos and has special tools for editing your photos.
+The shooting tools are said to bring enhancements to night photography, zoom, colour reproduction, HDR (high dynamic range) and noise reduction, none of which you need to actively select.

 Editing tools make use of AI to remove reflections, move and replace objects, or even crop and rotate images and generate content to fill any gaps in the frame.
-All clever stuff, but nothing we haven’t seen before from the likes of Google – expect Apple to add their own version in the next iteration of the iPhone 15 Pro.
+All clever stuff, but nothing we haven’t seen before from the likes of Google.
+Apple have added their own version in their recent iPhone 16.

-Other notable specifications of the S24+ include a 4,900mAh battery, wireless and quick charging and other AI tools including Circle to Search.
-As is fairly standard nowadays, no charging plug comes in the box – just a USB-C cable which you can use with any existing power supplies.
+Other notable specifications of the S24+ include a 4,900mAh battery, wireless and quick charging and further AI tools, including Circle to Search.
+As is fairly standard nowadays, no charging plug comes in the box – just a USB-C cable that you can use with any existing power supplies.

-The design of the S24+ (and the S24) is quite plain or pedestrian.
-It has rounded off square edges, making it arguably a little less sleek than the S24 Ultra.
-That said, some might appreciate its boxiness – it’s also quite similar to an iPhone in design.
+The design of the S24+ (and the S24) is plain and pedestrian.
+It has rounded-off square edges, making it arguably a little less sleek than the S24 Ultra.
+That said, some might appreciate its boxiness.
+It’s quite similar to an iPhone in design.

-At 6.7”, the screen size is on the large side, being in line with other flagships such as the iPhone 15 Pro and the Google Pixel 8 Pro, but it is slightly smaller than the S24 Ultra, which is 6.8”.
-Unless you absolutely want a very large phone, the S24+ might actually be a preferable size, being large but just about manageable.
+At 6.7”, the screen size is on the large side, being in line with other flagships such as the iPhone 15 Pro and the Google Pixel 8 Pro, but slightly smaller than the S24 Ultra, which is 6.8”.
+Unless you want a very large phone, the S24+ might be preferable, being large but just about manageable.

-Size aside, it’s a very bright and clear screen, with images and videos displaying extremely well – as you’d expect for a high priced phone such as this.
+Size apart, it’s a very bright and clear screen, with images and videos displaying extremely well – as you’d expect for a high-priced phone such as this.

-Despite its tough credentials, you might feel more secure purchasing a case for the S24+ – there isn’t one in the box.
+Despite its tough credentials, you might feel more secure purchasing a case for the S24+ as there isn’t one in the box.

 The native camera app is pretty comprehensive with the S24+, which is something we’re used to seeing with Android phones, especially Samsung models.

-Using the default mode you get access to the three lenses, as well as digital zoom, and you can make changes to settings such as aspect ratio and resolution.
-If you tap the settings cog you can also adjust the amount of AI interference added to your photos by selecting “Intelligent Optimisation” and selecting Maximum, Medium or Minimum.
-Selecting Minimum promises to make the phone quicker in operation, but I can’t say I had any problems in the first place so I’ve generally been leaving it to maximum.
+Using the default mode, you get access to the three lenses as well as digital zoom, and can make changes to settings such as aspect ratio and resolution.
+Tap the settings cog and you can also adjust the amount of AI interference added to photos by selecting “Intelligent Optimisation” and selecting Maximum, Medium or Minimum.
+Selecting Minimum promises to make the phone quicker in operation, but I can’t say I had any problems in the first place, so I’ve generally been leaving it to Maximum.

 If the phone detects darkness, Night mode will automatically switch on.
 It will also detect faces that are in the frame, allowing you to add a background blur after the fact – handy if you forget to shoot in portrait mode.
 One big omission here is a macro mode.
-It’s surprising not to see one on a smartphone of this calibre and price point, but it’s one way to separate out the S24+ from the S24 Ultra, so perhaps it’s a deliberate way to get you to opt for the more expensive model.
+It’s surprising not to see one on a smartphone of this calibre and price point.
+It certainly distinguishes the S24+ from the S24 Ultra; perhaps it’s intended to promote sales of the more expensive model.

-Other shooting modes include Portrait, which does what you’d expect it to do – blurs the background for people (and animal) shots, a video mode which gives you options up to 8K and a Pro mode which gives you control over various shooting parameters.
-You can also download an ExpertRAW add on which gives you even more control – this is worth looking into if you’re a more advanced user.
+Other shooting modes include Portrait, which does as you’d expect – blur the background for people (and animal) shots, have a video mode with options up to 8K, and a Pro mode that gives you control over various shooting parameters.
+You can also download an ExpertRAW add on that gives you even more control – this is worth looking into for more advanced users.

-On the whole, images from the S24+ are very impressive – a good reflection of the high price for the unit.
+On the whole, images from the S24+ are very impressive and a good reflection of the high price for the unit.

-At 10x, it’s just about OK but there is a noticeable smudginess in details, but the 20x and 30x options I’d probably avoid altogether unless desperate.
+At 10x, it’s just about OK, but there is a noticeable smudginess in details.
+I’d avoid the 20x and 30x options unless desperate.

 It’s a similar story when looking at low light pictures.
 The best results come from the 1x lens, but the ultra wide produces very good results too.
 Images taken with the 3x lens in low light are probably not going to be very useful for much, while the digital options are very smudgy, even at the 10x option.

 Portrait mode gives some good results, both for human and animal subjects.
-If you scrutinise very closely there are some slightly unrealistic results around fine hair and the like, but for Instagram and the like, the results are more than good enough, comparing well with other flagships such as the iPhone 15 Pro Max and the S24 Ultra.
+If you scrutinise very closely, there are some slightly unrealistic results around fine hair and the like, but for Instagram and other social media, the results are more than adequate, comparing well with other flagships such as the iPhone 16 Pro Max and the S24 Ultra.

-The selfie camera has autofocus, which is always a bonus – many smartphones rely on fixed.
+The selfie camera has autofocus, which is always a bonus, as many smartphones rely on fixed.
 This makes it a great option for those who like to take lots of selfies or vlogs.
-I like the fact that you can also use the selfie camera with portrait mode, as well as expand to a wider angle if you want to include another person in the shot.
+I like the fact that you can also use the selfie camera with portrait mode, as well as expand to a wider angle to include another person in the shot.

-It’s very disappointing that there’s no macro mode, as already mentioned.
-One way to work around this is to use the main camera, and add your own crop afterwards, but at this price point it’s frustrating that there is no macro mode.
-If you frequently like to shoot close-ups, this is perhaps enough to put you off buying the S24+.
+One way to work around the disappointing lack of macro mode is to use the main camera and add your own crop afterwards.
+However, it’s frustrating that there is no macro mode at this price point.
+Anyone in the habit of shooting close-ups could be put off buying the S24+.

 Video recording up to 8K is available, though most will likely stick with Full HD or 4K.
-When recording in 8K or 4K, you can’t switch between lenses once you’ve already started recording, which is a shame, but you can in HD.
+Once you started recording in 8K or 4K, you can’t switch between lenses, which is a shame, but you can in HD.
 Video quality is very good overall, being fairly smooth and showing off plenty of detail.

 The Samsung Galaxy S24+ is on the expensive end for a smartphone, putting it in the premium bracket.
 It compares to similar flagship smartphones such as the iPhone 15 Pro, but is more expensive than the Google Pixel 8 Pro (both with macro mode).